- Undergraduate Admissions+

-The essays are marked by Pembroke College academics, with feedback provided to all participants
+The essays are marked by Pembroke College postgraduates, with feedback provided to all participants

-Prizes of £100 for the winner and £50 for the runner-up in each category below
+Prizes of £100 in book tokens for the winner and £50 in book tokens for the runner-up in each category below.

 What should I write about?

 The Pembroke Tyler Essay Prize has a number of essay questions within the three categories of Humanities, Science and Social Science.
 A winner and runner-up will be selected from entrants for each of these three categories.

-Click here to view a full list of questions for 2017.
+Click here to view a full list of questions from 2017.

 Who can enter?

 The competition is open to any sixth former from a state school or sixth form college in our linked North West England regions (Bolton, Bury, Cheshire, Halton, Rochdale, Wigan).

 How should I write?